Hbaruasila/GT-Cyber-bootcamp/README.md

 Update the path with the name of your diagram] GT-Cyber-bootcamp/Saurabh's_NetDiagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the __docker___ file may be used to install only certain pieces of it, such as Filebeat.

 ---
   - name: installing and launching filebeat